-- Describe the demographics and characteristics of the region to be served and/or the priority populations. (e.g. justice-involved, foster youth, homeless, etc.) - Describe the potential challenges that may arise in engaging and enrolling this population. - Describe your organization's plan to recruit eligible out-of-school youth and young adults to participate in the program including areas to be served. - Outline the process to be used for selection of youth into the program. - Describe how many youth and young adults you will enroll in year one and describe your plan to identify, recruit and enroll out-of-school youth into the program. - Discuss how your outreach strategy will combine with the work of the One-Stop Center and youth-serving agencies. - Describe the intake process, including collection of basic information from potential clients, informing potential clients of available services in your organization and determination of client suitability for program services. - Required Attachments: Organizational Chart(key staff and lines of authority)-1 page limit - Required Attachments: Job Descriptions for staff positions that will be WIOA funded
+- Describe the demographics and characteristics of the local area to be served (all 7 counties) and/or the priority populations. (e.g. justice-involved, foster youth, homeless, persons with disabilities, etc.) - Describe the potential challenges that may arise in engaging and enrolling this population. - Describe your organization's plan to recruit eligible out-of-school youth and young adults to participate in the program including areas to be served. - Outline the process to be used for selection of youth into the program. - Describe how many youth and young adults you will enroll in year one and describe your plan to identify, recruit and enroll out-of-school youth into the program. - Discuss how your outreach strategy will combine with the work of the One-Stop Center and youth-serving agencies. - Describe the intake process, including collection of basic information from potential clients, informing potential clients of available services in your organization and determination of client suitability for program services. - Required Attachments: Organizational Chart (key staff and lines of authority)-1-page limit. - Required Attachments: Job Descriptions for staff positions that will be WIOA funded.